2 Days in Paris

 Take the Boulevard du Palais and cross the medieval Saint-Michel bridge to get to the Quartier Latin, the same area where you had dinner the first night.
 Traverse Boulevard Saint-Michel until you get to Rue Soufflot and the Panthéon, another of our essential attractions in Paris.

-After a relaxing promenade, walk back Boulevard Saint-Michel to the livelier streets on the Seine.
+After a relaxing promenade, walk back to Boulevard Saint-Michel to the livelier streets on the Seine.
 This is a good area to have lunch.

 If you still have time, you can spend the afternoon in the Musée d’Orsay.
 To get to the building, walk west on the Left Bank of the Seine.